 Gallery Art Wall Requirements

 - Each exhibit must be accompanied by a sign stating the name of the exhibiting artist(s) (or the group and institution to which the artist(s) belong) and state that the library does not sponsor or endorse the artwork.
 In the instance that an Artist Statement is not provided the Tinley Park Public Library will provide an identifying sign.
-Artwork will be hung and removed by the Tinley Park Public Library facilities staff Monday through Friday between the hours of 9 - 11 am.
-A reasonable accommodation may be considered in the event that the artist is not available during this time period.
+Artwork will be hung and removed through appointment only by the Tinley Park Public Library facilities staff.
+Appointments can be made Monday -Friday between the hours of 9 - 11 am and also 5 - 8 pm.

 - The Tinley Park Public Library will not facilitate the sale of artwork.
 Prices may not be affixed to any material on display.
 All materials in the library will be given reasonable care and protection within the limits of the general operation of the library, but the Tinley Park Public Library and its Board of Trustees do not assume responsibility for damages or loss suffered on its premises, nor the cost of insurance coverage.
 Such costs, losses, damages, etc., are understood to be the responsibility of the organization or individual providing the display or exhibit.
 The library does not carry insurance on any items owned by the exhibitor.
 Exhibitors are encouraged to insure any valuable displayed materials.